 Spatial analysis of e-scooter demand and relative service levels

 Figure 4 illustrates the spatial distribution of total e-scooter travel volume for October 2022 (Figure 4a. total trips and Figure 4b. trip density) against the spatial distribution of total public transport service level.
-In each case the quintile (5 groups) of the number of data points in the distribution are used to determine the shading in the choropleths in the maps.
+In each case quintiles are used to determine the shading in the choropleths in the maps.

 Total e-scooter trip volume (Figure 4a)

-The highest volume areas of travel (red) are concentrated in the CBD/downtown area with a particular focus on an east west strip of zones at the southern edge of the CBD following the path of the Yarra River between Docklands to the West and the sporting precincts (where several sporting stadiums lie) to the East).
+The highest volume areas of travel (red) are concentrated in the CBD/downtown area with a high volume along the southern edge of the CBD following the path of the Yarra River between Docklands to the west and the sporting precincts (where several sporting stadiums lie) to the east.

-There is also a high trip zone to the south central area of the map on the bay coast at St Kilda.
-Interestingly each of these high volume locations have significant and popular off route cycle paths.
+There is also a high trip volume in the south of the map along Port Phillip Pay in the suburb of St Kilda.
+Both each of these high-volume locations have significant and popular off-road cycle paths.
 They might also be considered tourist hotspots.
 They both feature impressive views along the river/bay area.
-They also the focus of the tram network and in the CBD case; the central railway hub; Flinders Street Station.
+For the area south of the CBD, note that transit services are radial (feeding into the CBD) with no east-west services south of the Yarra River.

-The second highest trip volume category zones (darker orange) lie on major CBD access corridors and are also larger zones.
-They also on major tram and rail corridors.
-Low volume e-scooter travel zones tend to lie in more suburban parts of inner Melbourne.
+The second highest trip volume quintiles (darker orange) lie on major CBD access corridors and are also larger zones.
+Low volume e-scooter travel zones tend to lie in relatively suburban parts of inner Melbourne.

 E-scooter trip density (Figure 4b)

-This graphic removes the concentration bias which occurs with larger zones found in Figure 4a.
-E-scooter trip volume rating significantly reduces for larger zones in Figure 4b compared to Figure 4a.
+This graphic removes the volume bias which occurs with larger zones found in Figure 4a.
+E-scooter trip concentration is significantly lower for larger zones in Figure 4b compared to Figure 4a.
 The overall result of this perspective is to highlight the concentration of e-scooter travel in the CBD/Downtown area; in this case the whole CBD area is highlighted as a top travel category in addition to the east west south CBD strip which is the only part highlighted in Figure 4a.
-Locations to the north of the CBD (North Melbourne, Carlton, Collingwood and Fitzroy) are also highlighted as hotspots for high density of e-scooter travel as well as zones to the south of the city (South Melbourne) and zone along the CBD south east access road; St Kilda Road.
-Each of these locations tend to have tram services.
+Locations to the north of the CBD (North Melbourne, Carlton, Collingwood and Fitzroy) are also highlighted as hotspots for high density of e-scooter travel as well as sections of South Melbourne and along a major arterial road into the city from the south (St Kilda Road).
+These high-concentration areas tend to overlap with tram routes, and are higher than similar areas that are served by train stations.
 Figure 4b also highlights the zones along the bayside sea front to the south as high density e-scooter trip zones.
-In general public transport is limited along this section but the bay views, a bayside cycle path and tourism visitation potential is high along this coastal area.
+In general, public transport is limited along this section but the bay views, a bayside cycle path and tourism visitation potential is high along this coastal area.

 Public Transport Service Level (Figure 4c)

 The highest service level zones are around the CBD area and areas adjacent to the CBD on the Northern, Southern and Eastern boundaries.
-St Kilda Road (South East of the CBD) is also a service level hotspot; this is where multiple tram routes converge to run a very high frequency service along this road which is one of the largest tram corridors in the world.
+St Kilda Road (South East of the CBD) is also a service level hotspot; this is where multiple tram routes converge to run a very high frequency service.
 Second tier service level zones are contiguous to these hotspots.
-St Kilda is also highlighted as a ‘second tier’ service level highlight zone.
+St Kilda is also highlighted as a ‘second quintile’ service level zone.

 Comparing the spatial spread of service level and e-scooter use (Figure 4 as a whole)